mendix/docs/content/howto/general/setting-up-the-navigation-structure.md

 ## 5 Setting a Nanoflow as a Home Page {#nanoflow-home-page}

-Similar to selecting a page, you can specify a nanoflow as a home page for native profiles.
+Similar to selecting a page, you can specify a nanoflow as a home page for the native profile of you app.
-That means that the nanoflow you selected will be executed during the startup to show a starting page of your app.
+That means that the nanoflow you selected will be executed during the startup to show a starting page of the app.
 This is a normal nanoflow call, which means that you can implement any custom logic there to determine what page to show, including creating objects, calling subnanoflows, using javascript actions etc.

-Make sure that the nanoflow contains a *Show Page* activity, or shows a page via a JavaScript action, otherwise the user will not see anything.
+The home page nanoflow is executed after the initial synchronization.

+During the execution of the nanoflow, the app splash screen stays visible until the nanoflow reaches the first *Show Page* activity.

 If a nanoflow contains multiple *Show Page* activities, they will be executed in order, and each page will be shown respectively.
 The last page shown will stay open after the nanoflow finishes.

+Make sure a *Show Page* activity is called from the startup nanoflow for each possible execution path, otherwise the app will keep showing the splash screen if the nanoflow finishes without executing a *Show Page* activity.

 Home page nanoflows should have no parameters.

+An error in the home page nanoflow can lead the app to an unusable state.
+Therefore we recommend using error handling for activities that can fail, such as microflow calls etc.

+To improve user experience for long-running nanoflows we recommend showing a page as early as possible and then continue executing the rest showing the progress on that page.

 ## 6 Creating Menu Items